• Skip to primary navigation

 Silky and Smooth Butter

-Smooth and softened butter placed on a plate with a knife and a jar of flour next to it.
+smooth and softened butter placed on a plate with a knife and a jar of flour next to it.

 Melt-in-your-mouth goodness.